alfredjaeckel/BA_Prototype/README.md

 Sann the QR code displayed in the terminal with your mobile device.

-Press i for simulating IOS
+Press i for simulating IOS once the simulator opens the device can be selected to be an ipad, and the orientation set to landscape.